 To be compliant, website owners need to advise visitors when cookies are being used or if the site collects personal information.
 This gives the individual a chance to accept or deny the terms and choose whether to leave the site.

 By the end of December in 2018, only 29% of organizations in the EU were GDPR-compliant.
-This means the remainder 71% could face fines and penalties.
+This means the remaining 71% could face fines and penalties.
 Which I find a bit silly since it doesn’t take a lot of effort to add compliance.

 CookiePro is an intuitive system that not only helps with notifying your users of GDPR compliance, it will also scan your site for any cookies it uses.